srwxr-xr-x/InRaidTraders/README.md

 If you are going to help develop the mod (which I highly recommend!)
 I only ask that you pull request your feature!

-### License

-Our license is available in the `LICENSE` file in the root of the repository.
-This repository is licensed under the GNU General Public License v3.0.
-Any modifications you make to your fork is your property, and is wholy allowed to be reuploaded.
-In observation of general ettiquete, even though you can reupload this mod without any attribution, it is better to incorporate your changes into the main mod with a pull request, feel free to!

 $${\color{lightblue}Trans \space \color{pink}Rights \space \color{white}Are \space \color{pink}Human \space \color{lightblue}Rights}$$